JulianEducation/CommandLineBasics/shell.md

 Within Google Cloud Shell you can also use the "Copy to Cloud Shell" button.

 As a program runs it may show you output by *printing* it to the interface you see.
-When a program exits, you'll see an identical prompt again, as the shell waits for you to tell it yet another thing to run.
+When a program exits, you'll see an identical prompt again.
+Your shell is waiting anew for you to tell it the next thing you want to run.

 The `date` program should have exited quickly, and shown you the current date and time.

-We've just run our first program via a shell!
+We've just run our first program via a shell.

 In the rest of the tutorial (and for the rest of this lecture) we'll learn about additional programs, and build up the library of functionality we can use at a shell.

+Before going any further, you may want to try re-running our date program a few more times in order to answer some basic questions about how "strict" the shell is with what you give it.
+Consider the answers to these questions by experimenting and seeing what happens if you try them:

+* What happens if you hit space a few times before your `date` command and then hit enter?
+Does it still run the same?
+* What about if you hit space a few times *after* typing `date` but before hitting enter?
+* How about if you type it in uppercase as `DATE`?

-A quick word of caution -- never run a command that you don't understand!
+Finally -- a quick word of caution.
+Never run a command that you don't understand!
 You should be running this tutorial from Cloud Shell, meaning regardless of what you do, your local machine is "safe".
 Even if you remove important operating system files (accidentally or intentionally), as long as you are within Cloud Shell, you are not affecting your local machine.
 Nevertheless, make it a habit not to run a command or program unless you understand what it will do first.